JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-advanced-project-structure.md

 * Library and project dependencies in general work as usual, but to properly manage them in a multiplatform project you should understand [how Gradle dependencies are resolved](#dependencies-on-other-libraries-or-projects) into granular **source set → source set** dependencies used for compilation.

-> Before diving into advanced concepts, we recommend learning [the basics of the multiplatform project structure](multiplatform-discover-project.md).
->
-{style="tip"}

 ## dependsOn and source set hierarchies